Arpita131928/Java-Basics/README.md

 # Java-Basics
-The Student Management System is a Java-based console application that demonstrates fundamental Java programming and Object-Oriented Programming (OOP) concepts.
-The project allows users to enter, store, and display student information while utilizing arrays, loops, conditional statements, inheritance, polymorphism, and encapsulation.
+This repository contains a Java Object-Oriented Programming (OOP) demonstration project that showcases fundamental Java concepts and programming principles.
+The project includes arrays, loops, conditional statements, classes, objects, inheritance, polymorphism, and encapsulation using getters and setters.
+It provides practical examples of creating and managing objects while illustrating how OOP concepts are applied in Java applications.
 <img width="1604" height="1020" alt="Screenshot 2026-06-17 132622" src="https://github.com/user-attachments/assets/59979fd7-3eb0-426d-b4bd-5cc242a6113b" />